|

 Description:

-Whorls smooth and shining, rounded, sometimes sharply angled on bottom
+Whorls smooth and shining, rounded (Fig. 1), or sharply angled with a

 periphery.
 Columella smooth, outer lip thin and smooth.
 Umbilicus almost